 Core Web Vitals

 Core Web Vitals is a set of metrics introduced by Google that aim at helping you measure the quality of user experience on a website.
-The metrics themselves are a part of a larger set of metrics, Web Vitals, and are defined as the three most important metrics to measure the quality of user experience.
+The metrics themselves are part of a larger set of metrics, Web Vitals, and are defined as the three most important metrics to measure the quality of user experience.

-The three core web vitals metrics are the largest contentful paint, first input delay, and cumulative layout shift, and they measure loading, interactivity, and visual stability of the webpage.
+The three core web vitals metrics are the largest contentful paint, first input delay, and cumulative layout shift, and they measure the loading, interactivity, and visual stability of the webpage.

 - Largest Contentful Paint, LCP: measures loading performance with the perceived time the page’s main content is likely loaded.
 It should be less than 2.5s.

 - First Input Delay, FID: measures interactivity.
-The time it takes before the user can provide input and should be under 100ms.
+The time it takes before the user can provide input should be under 100ms.

 - Cumulative Layout Shift, CLS: measures visual stability.
 The layout should be visually stable and keep a CLS of less than 0.1.